Studio Resident Program

 Smoking allowed outdoors only.

 There is a small theatre in the building with proscenium stage and raked seating.
 Use is negotiable.

 Common area large service sink.

 Wi-Fi provided.
 No meals/food provided.

 How to Apply

-Please submit application electronically through Submittable.com (click the submit button below or visit their website and search Ellis-Beauregard Foundation) no later than 5pm January 22, 2020.
+Please submit application electronically through Submittable.com (click the Submit button below, or visit Submittable.com and search Ellis-Beauregard Foundation) no later than midnight May 21, 2020.
 Late applications will not be reviewed.

-- 10, 300 dpi jpegs of your work which may include details.
+- Ten 300-dpi jpegs of your work which may include details.
 Images should be current, no more than 2 years old.

 - Performing artists should submit work samples in currently popular, cross-platform, video formats which include mp4, mov, avi, flv, and wmv.
 Multiple videos may be submitted per application but their aggregate length must not exceed 2 minutes for single-project applications and 5 minutes for multi-component applications.
 Videos must be embedded in .pdf files with a maximum file size of 25 MB.